ofirasp/AudioTop/README.md

 ## Install Touch Display plugin
 * Install from the volumio UI
 * Set the orientation to 270
-## Fix touch orientation for waveshare 1280X400 display
+## Fix orientation for waveshare 1280X400 display

 mkdir /home/volumio/.config/openbox